Beam-like topologically interlocked structures with hierarchical interlocking: Numerical Setup

 The surface hierarchy of these beam-like TIS is modeled using a rotational (by angle $\theta$) transformation of a sinusoidal curve about the local midpoint $\mathcal{P}$ of the interface (see \autoref{fig:timblocks}) as

-where $n = \frac{\widehat{h}}{\lambda}$ is the number of oscillations across the interface, $\mathcal{A}$ is the amplitude, $\widehat{h}$ is the total length of the interface without the hierarchical modification (\autoref{fig:timblocks}), and $t$ is bounded by
+where $n = \frac{\widehat{h}}{\lambda}$ is the number of oscillations across the interface, $\mathcal{A}$ is the amplitude, $\widehat{h}$ is the total length of the interface without the hierarchical modification (\autoref{fig:timblocks}), and $r$ is bounded by

-Since we examine brittle structures, the blocks are modeled as isotropic and linear elastic materials with Young's modulus $E$, Poisson's ratio $\nu$, and friction coefficient $\mu$.
+For our study, the blocks are modeled as isotropic and linear elastic materials with Young's modulus $E$, Poisson's ratio $\nu$, and friction coefficient $\mu$.
 Further, we note that our model does not account for possible fracture of blocks.